ibm-cloud-docs/openshift/openshift_troubleshoot_ingress.md

 {: tsCauses}
 As of 24 August 2020, an [{{site.data.keyword.cloudcerts_long}}](/docs/certificate-manager?topic=certificate-manager-about-certificate-manager) instance is automatically created for each cluster that you can use to manage the cluster's Ingress TLS certificates.

-For an {{site.data.keyword.cloudcerts_short}} instance to be created for your new or existing cluster, the API key for the region and resource group that the cluster is created in must have the correct IAM permissions.
-The API key that your cluster uses does not have the correct IAM permissions to create and access an {{site.data.keyword.cloudcerts_short}} instance.
+For a {{site.data.keyword.cloudcerts_short}} instance to be created for your new or existing cluster, the API key for the region and resource group that the cluster is created in must have the correct IAM permissions.
+The API key that your cluster uses does not have the correct IAM permissions to create and access a {{site.data.keyword.cloudcerts_short}} instance.

 Also, if you used the same cluster name repeatedly, you might have a rate limiting issue.
 For more information, see [No Ingress subdomain exists after you create clusters of the same or similar name](#cs_rate_limit).